Side Effects Of Ginger

 Herbalists advise not to take more than 4 gms of ginger in a single day.
 Ginger if taken in large quantities can cause heartburn, gas, bloating, nausea or stomach distress.
 People with ulcers, inflammation, gallstones, bleeding disorders, pregnant women should not consume ginger.
 Avoid ginger with blood-thinning medications, such as warfin and aspirin.

-But can a herb so potent have side-effects?
-The answer is yes, in fact herbalists advise not to take more than 4 grams of ginger in a single day.
-Ginger if taken in large quantities can cause heartburn, gas, bloating, nausea or stomach distress because it reinforces warfarin action by heterogeneous mechanisms.
+But can a herb so potent have side effects?
+The answer is yes; in fact, herbalists advise not to take more than 4 gm ginger in a single day.
+Ginger if taken in large quantities can cause heartburn, gas, bloating, nausea, or stomach distress.
+It also reinforces the blood-thinning action of warfarin by heterogeneous mechanisms.
 It may increase the risk of bleeding or possibly potentiate the effects of warfarin therapy, especially when taken in a powdered form.

 Who Should Not Consume Ginger?

 Unchewed fresh ginger may cause intestinal blockage, and individuals who have had ulcers, inflammatory bowel disease, or blocked intestines may react badly to large quantities of fresh ginger.

 Ginger can adversely affect individuals with gallstones because it promotes the production of bile.

 People With Bleeding Disorders

 Ginger stimulates circulation and increases blood flow while preventing blood clotting.
 It could increase risk of bleeding, especially if you have a bleeding disorder or are taking any medications that slow blood clotting.

 According to an article published in Der Anaesthesist in 2007, consuming ginger around the time of surgery is also a risk for increased bleeding.
 If undergoing surgery, you should avoid drinking ginger tea within 2 weeks prior to it.